China Disabled Persons' Federation: Specialized Associations

-The Specialized Associations have a chairman, vice-chairman, which are elected by the Committees of the Specialized Associations.
+The Specialized Associations have a chairman, and vice-chairman, which are elected by the Committees of the Specialized Associations.

-The Group Members
+Group Members

-National Community Groups, which are related to the career of disabled person and admit the Constitution, can apply for the Group Members of CDPF.
+National Community Groups, which are related to the career of disabled persons and admit the Constitution, can apply for the Group Members of CDPF.

-International Organizations
+International organizations

 CDPF has also worked with many international organizations.

 Disabled Persons' International

 CDPF is part of the National Assembly put together by Disabled Peoples International.